Most significant and biggest data breaches of the 21st century

 Backup and disaster recovery are often confused as synonyms of each other but the difference between them is clear and distinct.

-Backup is the process that involves copying of your files and data that can be used to restore the original one in the event of data loss, whereas disaster recovery enables an organization to respond quickly and resume business functions after an event of disaster, with the help of set procedures and tools.
+Backup is the process that involves copying of your files and data that can be used to restore the original one in the event of data loss, whereas disaster recovery enables an organization to respond quickly and resume business functions after an event of a disaster, with the help of set procedures and tools.

 But, without backup, no disaster recovery is possible.
 Yes, backup has to be there as a prefix to the disaster recovery.